-Kentucky pastor Dr. Greg C. Earwood was elected as Baptist Seminary of Kentucky's first president and began on September 1, 2001.
+Dr. Greg C. Earwood was elected as Baptist Seminary of Kentucky's first president and began on September 1, 2001.
 In August 2002, the first classes were offered at Calvary Baptist Church in Lexington, which graciously hosted the Seminary during its first three years of operation.
-The majority of the faculty teaching load in these early years was covered by Dr. E. Glenn Hinson as Senior Professor of Church History and Spirituality along with Dr. Dalen Jackson, Associate Professor of Biblical Studies.

 In 2005, BSK moved to the campus of Lexington Theological Seminary where academic life was highly valued.
 The two seminaries engaged in the practice of "sharing space and sharing grace" for the next five years.
-In August 2010, the Seminary joined in its present partnership with Georgetown College, built upon a common Baptist identity, educational excellence, and a sense of permanency.
-Today BSK continues to engage students in spiritual formation, theological reflection, and practical training as we prepare together for life and ministry in the church and the world.
+In August 2010, the Seminary joined in a partnership with Georgetown College, where the main BSK campus was located until 2022.
+Today our main campus is housed in Central Baptist Church in Lexington, KY, with a second site in Louisville at Simmons College of Kentucky.
+Additional offices are present at Crescent Hill Baptist Church in Louisville.